Way late, but better than never

 The #openweb, the #commons, the real-world spaces we build are where the future lies

-Resilience is community and trust.
-Resilience grows by connecting the actions of today to the possibilities of tomorrow, even when that future is unknowable.
+Resilience is community and trust, this resilience grows by connecting the actions of today to the possibilities of tomorrow, even when that future is unknowable.
 It’s rooted in community, and community thrives on mutual trust.
 Trust isn’t about keeping a ledger; it’s about giving freely without expectation.
 Money is not the foundation of resilience.
 Across the world, billions live resilient lives by supporting each other, because if they don’t, they all go under.
-From our privileged view, we often forget that resilience is nurtured in the commons.
+From our privileged view, we often forget that resilience is nurtured in these commons.

-The idea of dual power isn’t new.
+We need to think about this: The idea of dual power isn’t new.
 It goes back to revolutionary moments when people realized the need to build alternatives to existing oppressive structures rather than only confronting them head-on.
 In the current political climate, where the failures of state and capitalist control are glaring, we need to revisit and reframe this idea of “dual power”.
 This isn’t a utopian dream or a naïve belief that we can merely build around the edges while the world burns.
 It’s about creating practical, grounded alternatives that directly challenge the existing system by living outside of it and dismantling it from the inside.

 The current mess, look around.
 We are surrounded by a mess of our own making.
 The relentless march of #neoliberalism has commodified every aspect of our lives, and the #dotcons have taken over our social spaces, transforming genuine human interaction into data points for corporate profit and control.
 The state, meant to serve the people, is a tool of the greedy and nasty, maintaining control through fear, surveillance, and repression.
 It doesn’t take much to see that the paths we are currently on are leading to #climatechaos, widespread inequality, social and ecological breakdown.